mirochaj/ares/doc/updates.rst

-*ares* Development: Staying Up To Date
+*ARES* Development: Staying Up To Date
 ======================================
 Things are changing fast!
 To keep up with advancements, a working knowledge of `mercurial <https://mercurial.selenic.com/>`_  will be very useful.
 If you're reading this, you may already be familiar with mercurial to some degree, as its ``clone`` command can be used to checkout a copy of the most-up-to-date version (the ''tip'' of development) from bitbucket.
 For example (as in :doc:`install`),  ::